 The Pet Industry

-The pet industry is and has been one of only a handful of industries not significantly impacted by economic recessions.
-Additional statistics revealed in the APPA 2014/2015 Survey:
+The pet industry is and has been one of only a handful of industries not significantly impacted by economic recessions, additional statistics revealed in the APPA 2017/2018 Survey.

-- Increasingly, pets are considered to be members of the family and a growing and vauable source for companionship, relaxation and stress relief, etc. Approximately 65 percent of U.S. households own a pet and of those, 32 percent own more than one.
+- Increasingly, pets are considered to be members of the family and a growing and valuable source for companionship, relaxation and stress relief, etc. Approximately 68 percent of U.S. households own a pet and of those, 32 percent own more than one.
+(APPA 2017/2018 Survey)

 In general, there is strong competition for the “retail shelf space” especially as related to non-proprietary, commodity pet products.
 Over eighty percent of OurPet’s products are proprietary with patents or patent pending status.
 OurPet’s generally avoids non-proprietary, commodity products where price is the major consideration and copying is common.
 OurPet’s products are perceived as innovative, quality, upscale products selling at affordable prices.